Wiccan (character): New Avengers

 Loki and America's prophecy comes true soon after Billy and Teddy are recruited by Sunspot to become members of the New Avengers, a team working alongside A.I.M.
-A group of Kree-Skull hybrids arrive on Earth, intending for Teddy to finally ascend to his position as the Emperor who will unite the two warring races.
+A group of Kree-Skrull hybrids arrive on Earth, intending for Teddy to finally ascend to his position as the Emperor who will unite the two warring races.
 Unable to stop their teleportation ray, Billy goes with him to their planet whilst the rest of the team attempt a rescue.
 Upon reaching the planet, they discover that one of the hybrids has been taken over by a ghost wizard named Moridun.
 He is killed by Teddy who resolves to return and take his place as Emperor when he is ready.
 Unbeknownst to the New Avengers, Moridun was not destroyed and has actually taken over Billy, who changes his codename to Demiurge.
 Under the control of Moridun, Billy begins acting weird, suggesting that they should kill some of the thieves they are fighting.
 It is only when a group of future avengers travel back in time to warn them does Teddy realise what has happened.
 Despite the future avengers preparing to kill Billy, Teddy encourages him to fight and he successfully drives Moridun out of his body, averting the huge amount of death that was to be caused.
 Later, Sunspot goes rogue, separating A.I.M. from the New Avengers and abandoning the team.

 During the second superhero civil war, Wiccan joins forces with several other sorcerers led by Doctor Strange to destroy a Celestial.
 Although initially doubtful of his right to fight alongside such powerful magic users, his confidence is restored by Scarlet Witch.
 He is contacted by Sunspot, who convinces Billy, Teddy and Squirrel Girl to reform the New Avengers and work alongside A.I.M for one final mission.
-Wiccan teleports the trio onto a SHIELD helicarrier to aid in the rescue of Songbird before regrouping with Sunspot and facing off against the Maker and his Revengers.
-After this, the New Avengers permanently disband and, as a thank you, Sunspot gifts Wiccan and Hulkling an apartment overlooking Central Park, allowing the couple to focus on their personal lives for the time being.
+Wiccan teleports the trio onto a S.H.I.E.L.D. helicarrier to aid in the rescue of Songbird before regrouping with Sunspot and facing off against the Maker and his Revengers.
+After this, the New Avengers permanently disband and, as a thank you, Sunspot gifts Wiccan and Hulkling an apartment overlooking Central Park.